 The CSIR is a scientific and technology research, development and implementation organisation in Africa.
 Constituted by an Act of Parliament in 1945 as a science council, the CSIR in South Africa performs multidisciplinary research and technological innovation with the aim of contributing to industrial development and improving the quality of life of people in South Africa – and increasingly on the wider continent.
 The CSIR’s main site is in Pretoria, while it is represented in other provinces of South Africa through regional offices.

 The CSIR is committed to supporting innovation in South Africa to improve national competitiveness in the global economy.
 Science and technology services and solutions are provided in support of various stakeholders, and opportunities are identified where new technologies can be further developed and utilised in the private and public sectors for commercial and social benefit.

-The CSIR’s Next Generation and Institutions cluster is focused on the digitalised era to support effective service delivery; improve government transparency and accountability, as well as facilitate industrial and societal advancement.
+The CSIR’s Next Generation Enterprises and Institutions (NGEI) cluster is focused on the digitalised era to support effective service delivery; improve government transparency and accountability, as well as facilitate industrial and societal advancement.

 The South African National Research Network (SANReN) – the network

 The South African National Research Network (SANReN) is a high-speed network dedicated to science, research, education and innovation traffic and has been rolled-out in a phased manner since 2007.